sanjaystorage1/Final-Year-Project-Hand-Sign/Readme.md

 - test folder  contains the test dataset used for understanding the concept of feature extraction, have 2 subfolders, each subfolder contains images of a character from the English alphabet

-# You must install git LFS to download all files when cloning to local
+# You must install git LFS to download all files when cloning this repo to local